 For years I blogged without making any money and even now, almost all of my blog posts are unpaid.
 I enjoy creating product roundups and you all request them (and seem to enjoy them).
 I will almost always, no matter what the caption is about, get asked where I got something in an image.
 Using rewardStyle and LiketoKNOW.it allows bloggers to make a little something on what we take the time to share.

 Someone recently referred to my readers as customers, and I do not see you guys that way at all.
 First, I have about a 1% conversion rate and most affiliate commission is 10% or less of a sale.

 Why It’s Not Selling Out

-If a content creator is working with a brand they love and getting paid to produce great content, it is definitely not selling out.
+Working with a brand you love and getting paid to produce great content is not selling out.
 If you’re following someone because you like and trust them, then why not support their paid content?
-Double-tapping on the work they produce or using affiliate as a way to thank them for producing content that you love, allows them (us) to continue to produce all that free content that we aren’t paid for.
+Liking the work they produce or using affiliate as a way to thank them for producing content that you love.
+It allows (us) to continue to produce all that free content that we aren’t paid for.